Watt CLI Commands

 wattpm pprof stop

-Stops CPU profiling and saves profile data as pprof-{application}-{timestamp}.pb
+Stops CPU profiling and saves profile data as pprof-{application}-{timestamp}.pb files.

 wattpm pprof stop [id] [application]